-“Force Majeure” means an event or circumstance which prevents one Party from performing its obligations under the Transaction, which event or circumstance was not anticipated as of the date the transaction was agreed to, which is not within the reasonable control of, or the result of the negligence of, the party claiming the force majeure (the “Claiming Party”), and which, by the exercise of due diligence, the Claiming Party is unable to overcome or avoid or cause to be avoided.
+“Force Majeure” means an event or circumstance which prevents one Party from performing its obligations under this Confirmation Letter, which event or circumstance was not anticipated as of the date this Confirmation Letter was agreed to, which is not within the reasonable control of, or the result of the negligence of, the party claiming the Force Majeure (the “Claiming Party”), and which, by the exercise of due diligence, the Claiming Party is unable to overcome or avoid or cause to be avoided.
 Force Majeure shall not be based on (i) the loss of Buyer’s markets; (ii) Buyer’s inability economically to use or resell the Contract Quantity purchased hereunder; (iii) the loss or failure of Seller’s supply; or (iv) Seller’s ability to sell the Contract Quantity at a price greater than the Contract Price.
 Neither Party may raise a claim of Force Majeure based in whole or in part on curtailment by a transmission provider unless (i) such Party has contracted for firm transmission with a transmission provider for the product to be delivered to or received at the Delivery Point and (ii) such curtailment is due to “force majeure” or “uncontrollable force” or a similar term as defined under the transmission provider’s tariff; provided, however, that existence of the foregoing factors shall not be sufficient to conclusively or presumptively prove the existence of a Force Majeure absent a showing of other facts and circumstances which in the aggregate with such factors establish that a Force Majeure as defined in the first sentence hereof has occurred.